Metamind-Innovations/realm_task_3_3_xai_uc5/README.md

 - COPowereD Predictions: Removes the `label` column, runs the configured COPowereD Docker image, and writes `result.csv` with a `proba` column.
 - Fairness/Bias Analysis: Converts the Docker `proba` values to predicted labels with a `0.5` threshold and executes the fairness and bias analysis using the provided script, generating the output mentioned in the [Fairness and Bias Analysis Output](#fairness-and-bias-analysis-output) section.
 - Fairness/Bias Visualization: Creates visual representations of fairness / bias metrics across demographic groups (Age, Gender; `age` and `sexe` columns), generating consolidated bar charts showing equalized odds (false positive rates) and demographic parity (prediction rates).
 Outputs PNG files described in [Fairness and Bias Analysis Visualizations](#fairness-and-bias-analysis-visualizations).
-- Explainability Analysis: Executes the explainability analysis using the provided script and the Docker `result.csv` predictions, generating the output mentioned in the [Explainability Analysis Output](#explainability-analysis-output) section.
+- Explainability Analysis: Executes the explainability analysis using the provided script and generates the output mentioned in the [Explainability Analysis Output](#explainability-analysis-output) section.
 - Explainability Visualization: Generates visualizations based on the selected method (determined by sensitivity parameter):
   - SHAP (sensitivity ≥ 0.5): Beeswarm and bar plots showing feature impacts.
   - LIME (sensitivity < 0.5): Bar plot showing aggregated feature importance.